jchiare/railway-frontend/README.md

 # Railway Frontend

-Display messages streamed (curently only from Discord) from a backend
+Display messages streamed (currently only from Discord) from a backend

 ## Installation